animorphcoop/shared-futures-space/README.md

 USER_ID=$(id -u) GROUP_ID=$(id -g $whoami) docker-compose exec app python3 manage.py upload_prod upload_conf_prod.json
 ```

-### Using Static Typing
+## Using Static Typing

 The key to effective use of static typing is the principle *"make illegal states unrepresentable"*.
-The type of a variable should cover precisely the set of values
+The type of a
-it's expected to have and nothing else - that is, if a variable taking some specific value would cause
+variable should cover precisely the set of values it's expected to have and nothing else - that is, if a variable
-an error, the type system should be used to ensure that it can't take that value.
-That way, most kinds
+taking some specific value would cause an error, the type system should be used to ensure that it can't take that value.
-of errors become type errors, and type errors are (hopefully) caught before runtime.
+That way, most kinds of errors become type errors, and type errors are (hopefully) caught before runtime.
 This approach
 means thinking about what each variable really represents.

-for instance, the type of a variable that stores a string which must be one of a set of known options should not be `str` but an [Enum](https://docs.python.org/3/library/enum.html) type encompassing the set of acceptable options.
-That way, the type checker can be used to guarantee that it will never be set to an illegal value.
+For instance, the type of a variable that stores a string which must be one of a set of known options should not be
+`str` but an [Enum](https://docs.python.org/3/library/enum.html) type encompassing the set of acceptable options.
+That
+way, the type checker can be used to guarantee that it will never be set to an illegal value.

-#### The python type system in particular
+### The python type system in particular

 A variable can be annotated when it is declared: `a_whole_number`**`: int`**` = 42`